jasminebahremand/spotify-hit-song-analysis/README.md

-# Playlist Placement Beats Talent
+# It's Not the Product.
+It's the Placement.
 **Multiple Linear Regression · K-Means Clustering · PCA · 952 Songs**

 ---